heutelbeck/sapl-policy-engine/sapl-documentation/7_3_PolicySources.md

 The `BUNDLES` and `REMOTE_BUNDLES` source types support Ed25519 signature verification.
 Bundles can be signed with `sapl bundle sign` and verified against a configured public key or per-tenant key catalogue.
 By default, signature verification is mandatory.
 Unsigned bundles are only accepted in development environments with an explicit opt-in (`allow-unsigned: true`).

+The unsigned escape hatches (`allow-unsigned` and `unsigned-tenants`) must never be combined with `REMOTE_BUNDLES`.
+A network-fetched unsigned bundle can be replaced in transit to inject arbitrary policy, so these opt-ins are safe only with local, trusted sources.

 See [Getting Started](../7_1_GettingStarted/) for a quickstart with the `DIRECTORY` source, [Remote Bundles](../7_4_RemoteBundles/) for remote bundle configuration, and [Security](../7_6_Security/) for bundle signing.